mjetir/vortsjarv-food-web-calibration/README.md

 Includes separate code packages for environmental and observation noise.

-"code_package_for_environmental_noise_with_feeding_link_12_8_and_cannibalism_release" includes codes for fitting the bioenergetic model with ENVIRONMENTAL noise.
+"code_package_for_environmental_noise_with_feeding_link_12_8_and_cannibalism_release" includes codes for fitting a trophic network model with ENVIRONMENTAL noise.
 The default setting includes cannibalism of perch and pike and white bream as a resource for eel.

-"code_package_for_observation_noise" includes codes for fitting the bioenergetic model with OBSERVATION noise.
+"code_package_for_observation_noise" includes codes for fitting a trophic network model with OBSERVATION noise.
 The default setting does not include cannibalism of perch and pike nor white bream as a resource for eel.

 Both of the code packages include the following scripts:

-fit_empirical_data.jl : module for fitting the bioenergetic model with environmental (or observation) noise to the Võrts biomass time series
+fit_empirical_data.jl : module for fitting a trophic network model with environmental (or observation) noise to Võrtsjärv biomass time series

 fit_foodweb_parameters.jl : module for optimization functions, called by fit_empirical_data.jl